What is central air

 HVAC

 The answer to 'what is central air' is central air conditioning, also known as a central HVAC (Heating, Ventilation, and Air Conditioning) system.
-Central air is an air conditioning system that uses a single compressor and condenser unit to cool and circulate air throughout an entire home or building via a network of ducts and vents.
-This type of system is designed to efficiently cool and condition the air in the entire living space, rather than just a single room or area.
+This type of air conditioning system is designed to cool and dehumidify an entire home or building by using a network of ducts and vents to distribute conditioned air throughout the space.

 Step-by-Step Guide